KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 | **L₁** | (ES / EM) | Material Consciousness: threshold of embodiment, sensory and kinetic interface. |

 Each has an inverse (IL₁–IL₅).
-Together they form the full spiral: centropy moving by declivous centropy (C↓→E) from pure awareness into individuated consciousness and form, and entropy moving by acclivous entropy (E↑→E) toward fragmented reflection.
+Together they form the full spiral: centropy moving by declivous centropy (C↓→E) from pure awareness into individuated consciousness and form, and entropy moving by acclivous entropy (E↑→E) from dispersive root toward inverse embodiment and fragmented reflection.

 ### 3 · Cognition as Layer Coupling